Katsuo no Tataki (Seared Bonito): Kochi’s Soul Food

 Address: 201-2 Niida, Kochi City

-Price: 1,300 yen for a single dish of seared bonito and 1,600 yen for a set meal of seared bonito
+Price: 1,300 yen for a single dish of self-seared bonito and 1,600 yen for a set meal

-Remarks: There are signs that show the procedures in English and traditional Chinese http://www.tataki.co.jp/en/index.html
+There are signs that show the procedures in English and Chinese https://visitkochijapan.com/en/activities/10430

-Nakatosa is a fishing town where ipponzuri (fishing with a pole) of bonito is practiced.
-There are many restaurants where you can taste bonito with exceptional freshness.
-One of these is Kuroshio Kobo.
-This is a restaurant standing on a high ground overlooking the sea.
-You can enjoy tasting seared bonito here.
-You can also have fun with an experience of grilling bonito over a straw-fueled fire from April to October.
-Why don't you taste freshly made bonito on a terrace in a stunning location overlooking the sea?
-We also recommend trying out the hot spring (fee required) in Kuroshio Honjin, a ryokan inn on the premises, after you have taken part in this experience.
+Nakatosa is one of the fishing towns where ipponzuri (fishing with a pole) method of catching bonito is practiced.
+There are many restaurants where you can order exceptionally fresh bonito, including Kuroshio Kobo, which stands on a promontory overlooking the ocean.
+You can try searing bonito over a straw-fueled fire here from April to October, before tucking in at a table with great views of the sea.
+We also recommend trying out the hot spring at Kuroshio Honjin, a ryokan inn on the premises, after you have taken part in this experience.

 Address: 8009-11 Kure, Nakatosa Town,Takaoka Gun